Grave Tales: Dead Kittens

-A newly recruited member of an all-girl rock group is invited to do a video for their up-and-coming single.
+A newly recruited member of an all-girl rock group is invited to do a video for their upcoming single.
 Its got to be realistic and it involves blood and guts.
 The lengths that modern record companies need to go to sell records is shocking.

 Production

 Casting

 Brian Murphy is the best known of the cast due to his longevity in British TV roles such as George and Mildred and Last of the Summer Wine.
 Due to the low budget nature of the project, friends and associates of the director and production crew also starred in minor roles and extras.

 History and development

 Conceived originally as a three-story anthology in the style of British Amicus horror movies, during production a fourth story was added.
 The films were shot and edited at Pinewood Studios and filmed in Iver Heath, Windsor and the London area.